-- Variable Compensation (Short-Term Incentive Semiannual Bonus): The main performance indicators used in determining the Short-Term Incentive are: - Program triggers: EBITDA and recurring revenue + transactional revenue of the Company, as well as contribution margin and recurring revenue of each business or expenses of each Board, as defined for the period by the Board of Directors. - Individual target contracts: The target contract established for the TOTVS Statutory Board is based on 4 pillars: (i) financial, (ii) strategic projects, (iii) customers and (iv) people. - Financial indicators: such as recurring revenue, operating costs and expenses; - Strategic project indicators: projects related to clients, products, operational efficiency and people, linked to the Company's growth in the Management, Techfin and Business Performance markets and related to the initiatives of the Sustainability and ESG Agenda structured for the 2024 2026 cycle, set out in the Strategy Map; - Customer Indicators: related to customer satisfaction, such as NPS (Net Promoter Score); It is - People Indicators: related to talent retention, and engagement rates and strategic goals related to creating an excellent place to work and strengthening TOTVS' relationship with its ecosystem, according to the Company's Strategic Map.
+- Variable Compensation (Short-Term Incentive Semiannual Bonus): The main performance indicators used in determining the Short-Term Incentive are: - Program triggers: EBITDA and recurring revenue + transactional revenue of the Company, as well as contribution margin and recurring revenue of each business or expenses of each Board, as defined for the period by the Board of Directors. - Individual target contracts: The target contract established for the TOTVS Statutory Board is based on 4 pillars: (i) financial, (ii) strategic projects, (iii) customers and (iv) people. - Financial indicators: such as recurring revenue, operating costs and expenses; - Strategic project indicators: projects related to clients, products, operational efficiency and people, linked to the Company's growth in the Management, Techfin and Business Performance markets and related to the initiatives of the Sustainability and ESG Agenda structured for the 2024 - 2026 cycle, set out in the Strategy Map; - Customer Indicators: related to customer satisfaction, such as NPS (Net Promoter Score); It is - People Indicators: related to talent retention, and engagement rates and strategic goals related to creating an excellent place to work and strengthening TOTVS' relationship with its ecosystem, according to the Company's Strategic Map.

 ESG principles are transversal and permeate all of these objectives, contributing as a lever for generating value for TOTVS among its stakeholders and for the sustainable growth of the business.
-In this sense, in each of the Statutory Board's target pillars, the Company has projects, initiatives and indicators with ESG attributes linked to executive compensation, and which impact the total earning potential of members' variable compensation, in the proportion represented below:
+In this sense, in each of the Statutory Board's target pillars, the Company has projects, initiatives and indicators with ESG attributes linked to executive compensation, and which impact the total earning potential of members' variable compensation, in the proportion represented below :

-SHARE E OF ESG PRO JECTS AND IN TIATIVES ON T HE 2024 TARGE T AGREEMENT DENNIS ALEXANDRE GUSTAVO GUSTAVO GILSOMAR JULIANO MARCELO VIVIAN HERSZKOCICZ APENDINO AVELAR BASTOS MAIA TUBINO COSENTINO BROGE CEO VP of Customer Service and Relationship VP of Customer Journey VP, Platforms VP Financial, and Investor Relations Officer CEO of RD Station and VP Business Performance VP, Business for Segments VP, Human Relations & Marketing TARGET PILLAR % % % % % % % % Finance Strategy 7.5% 10% 10% 20% Customers 7.5% 7.5% 7.5% 7.5% 7.5% 7.5% 7.5% 7.5% People 15% 10% 10% 10% 10% 10% 10% 20% Total ESG % 22.5% 25% 17.5% 27.5% 27.5% 17.5% 17.5% 47.5%
+SHARI E OF ESG PRO.
+IECTS AND INI TIATIVES ON T HE 2024 TARGE T AGREEMENT DENNIS ALEXANDRE GUSTAVO GUSTAVO GILSOMAR JULIANO MARCELO VIVIAN HERSZKOCICZ APENDINO AVELAR BASTOS MAIA TUBINO COSENTINO BROGE CEO VP of VP of VP, Platforms VP Financial, CEO of RD VP, Business VP, Human Customer Service and Relationship Customer Journey and Investor Relations Officer Station and VP Business Performance for Segments Relations & Marketing TARGET PILLAR % % % % % % % % Finance Strategy 7.5% 10% 10% 20% Customers 7.5% 7.5% 7.5% 7.5% 7.5% 7.5% 7.5% 7.5% People 15% 10% 10% 10% 10% 10% 10% 20% Total ESG % 22.5% 25% 17.5% 27.5% 27.5% 17.5% 17.5% 47.5%